 A Distributed Denial of Service (DDoS) attack is a variant of a DoS attack that employs very large numbers of attacking computers to overwhelm the target with bogus traffic.
-To achieve the necessary scale, DDoS are often performed by botnets which can co-opt millions of infected machines to unwittingly participate in the attack, even though they are not the target of the attack itself.
-Instead, the attacker leverages the massive number infected machines to flood the remote target with traffic and cause a DoS.
+To achieve the necessary scale, DDoS attacks are often performed by botnets which can co-opt millions of infected machines to unwittingly participate in the attack, even though they are not the target of the attack itself.
+Instead, the attacker leverages the massive number of infected machines to flood the remote target with traffic and cause a DoS.

 Though the DDoS attack is a type of DoS attack, it is significantly more popular in its use due to the features that differentiate and strengthen it from other types of DoS attacks:

 DDoS attacks often target specific organizations (enterprise or public) for personal or political reasons, or to extort payment from the target in return for stopping the DDoS attack.
 The damages of a DDoS attack are typically in time and money lost from the resulting downtime and lost productivity.